 If you’ve read our guide to banking, you’ll hopefully now know that a bank account isn’t just a more convenient and secure version of stashing money under your mattress.

 But although we use our bank accounts every day, how a bank actually works can be a bit of a mystery!
 We’ve pulled back the curtain to find out exactly what’s going on back there…

-There are some bank accounts that charge a monthly fee – in return, you might get travel insurance, or cashback, or a better rate of interest.
+There are some bank accounts that charge a monthly fee, in return you might get travel insurance, cashback or a better rate of interest.
 But for most of us, our accounts don’t cost anything up front.

 Alright then, what does my account cost the bank?